Amalgam (chemistry): Dental amalgam

 Dentistry has used alloys of mercury with metals such as silver, copper, indium, tin and zinc.
-Amalgam is an "excellent and versatile restorative material" and is used in dentistry for a number of reasons.
-It is inexpensive and relatively easy to use and manipulate during placement; it remains soft for a short time so it can be packed to fill any irregular volume, and then forms a hard compound.
+Amalgam is an "excellent and versatile restorative material" and is used in dentistry because it is inexpensive and relatively easy to use and manipulate during placement.
+It remains soft for a short time so it can be packed to fill any irregular volume, and then forms a hard compound.

+There is a long history of dental amalgams.
+During the Tang dynasty, it appeared in the Chinese materia medica of Su Kung in 659 AD.
+The German municipal physician Johannes Stockerus recommended the use of amalgam as a filling material in 1528.
+Dental amalgam was formally invented in 1818 by Parisian physician Louis Nicolas Regnart.
+The first American dental society, the American Society of Dental Surgeons, was dissolved in 1856 over controversy about the use of gold or silver amalgams.

 Amalgam possesses greater longevity when compared to other direct restorative materials, such as composite.
 However, this difference has decreased with continual development of composite resins.
 Amalgam is typically compared to resin-based composites because many applications are similar and many physical properties and costs are comparable.

 Dental amalgam has been studied and is generally considered to be safe for humans, though the validity of some studies and their conclusions have been questioned.
 In July 2018 the EU, in consideration of the persistent pollution and environmental toxicity of amalgam's mercury, prohibited amalgam for dental treatment of children under 15 years and of pregnant or breastfeeding women.
+During 2020 in the US, the FDA has recommended against the use of dental amalgams in certain high risk groups, including children, pregnant women, and women planning to become pregnant.

 Use in mining

 Mercury has been used in gold and silver mining because of the convenience and the ease with which mercury and the precious metals will amalgamate.
 In gold placer mining, in which minute specks of gold are washed from sand or gravel deposits, mercury was often used to separate the gold from other heavy minerals.
+Mercury amalgamation was first used on silver ores with the development of the patio process in Mexico in 1554.
+Additional amalgamation processes have been created for processing silver ores, including pan amalgamation and the Washoe process.